tldr-pages/tldr/pages/common/pgbench.md

 > Run a benchmark test on PostgreSQL.
 > More information: <https://www.postgresql.org/docs/10/pgbench.html>.

-- Initialize database example with scaling option of 50 times the default size:
+- Initialize a database with scaling option of 50 times the default size:

 `pgbench --initialize --scale={{50}} {{database_name}}`